tremblaythibaultl/ttfhe/README.md

 # About

-This library hosts a toy implementation of TFHE as described in the [[Joye22]](https://tches.iacr.org/index.php/TCHES/article/view/9836) paper.
-The variable names aim to follow those in the paper.
+This repository hosts a toy implementation of TFHE inspired from the [[Joye22]](https://tches.iacr.org/index.php/TCHES/article/view/9836) paper.

-The library is not safe.
+This was developed for learning purposes and is not safe to use.